variety4me/niri_docs/docs/Configuration-Window-Rules.md

 Keep in mind that the window itself always has a final say in its size.
 These values instruct niri to never ask the window to be smaller than the minimum you set, or to be bigger than the maximum you set.

-> [!NOTE]
+!!!
+NOTE
-> `max-height` will only apply to automatically-sized windows if it is equal to `min-height`.
+    `max-height` will only apply to automatically-sized windows if it is equal to `min-height`.
-> Either set it equal to `min-height`, or change the window height manually after opening it with `set-window-height`.
+    Either set it equal to `min-height`, or change the window height manually after opening it with `set-window-height`.

->
-> This is a limitation of niri's window height distribution algorithm.
+    This is a limitation of niri's window height distribution algorithm.

 ```kdl
 window-rule {